Detailed course offerings (Time Schedule) are available for

 MGMT 412 Performance Appraisal and Compensation (4)

 The various kinds of systems used by organizations to evaluate and reward employee performance.
 Job analysis, job evaluation, setting performance standards, giving appraisal feedback, designing incentive systems, administering a salary plan.
 Prerequisite: MGMT 311.
-Offered: Sp.

 View course details in MyPlan: MGMT 412